-Before we can dive into the details of leader perspective and how to communicate it, we need to explore a few precursor mindsets that must shape our approach.
-These must serve as the guides or guardrails of our thinking as we work to think through, create, and communicate perspective to our people.
+Before we dive into the details of leader perspective and how to communicate it, we need to explore a few precursor mindsets that must shape our approach.
+These can serve as the guides or guardrails of our thinking as we work to consider, create, and communicate perspective to our people.

 - We are Not Victims of Our Circumstances: This is a personal core life principle I aim to live and lead by.
 It is a primary mechanism for me to demonstrate resilience and grit and minimize the emotional sine wave of daily life.
 It is also an important mindset to help others achieve ownership, commitment to, or at least informed compliance to the issue at hand.
 We first must role model not being victims of our circumstances and then work to make that attitude contagious to others.